cchandan2020/CustFeedback/README.md

 ## Backlog

-* Build Scripts to complete
-* Test scripts to complete
-* Fix the star rating to capture rating value
-* Add a trend chart showing the ratings
-* Build scripts using TravisCI to deploy to Heroku
+* Fix Issue: New Feedback appear automatically and does not require screen refresh.
 * Add more validation to Date and Email input fields
 * Fix the grid view to make it fitting into a smaller container.
-* Enhance the filter criteria to search for words within a string. (e.g. search a word that appears within a comment)
+* Enhance the filter criteria to search for words within a string
+* Deploy to Heroku using TravisCI

 ## License
 [TekBucket]